Andromedans/andromeda/meta-language.md

 #### Mutable references

-Mutable references are as in Ocaml:
+Mutable references are as in OCaml:
 * a fresh reference is introduced by `ref c` where `c` evaluates to its initial value
 * if `c` evaluates to a reference, its value can be accessed by `! c`
 * if `c` evaluates to a reference, its value can be modified by `c := c'` where `c'` evaluates to the new value.